 - As a condition of Medical Staff membership, all members of the active Medical Staff must be available for coverage of the Emergency Department, in their particular area of expertise, on a rotation basis assigned by the Department Chiefs.
-Surgical physicians are expected to attend their private patients admitted through the Emergency Department.
-An exception may be granted by Department Chiefs in accordance with written policy, provided coverage of the Emergency Department is not jeopardized. - 7.2 Physicians on call for the Emergency Department must respond to Emergency Department staff calls or texts with 30 minutes of initial contact and must be available to be on-site within one hour when requested by the Emergency Services practitioner.
+Surgical and subspecialty physicians are expected to attend their private patients admitted through the Emergency Department.
+An exception may be granted by Department Chiefs in accordance with hospital and/or written department policy and authorized by the Chief Medical Officer. - 7.2 Physicians on call for the Emergency Department must respond to Emergency Department staff calls or texts with 30 minutes of initial contact and must be available to be on-site within one hour when requested by the Emergency Services practitioner.
+A physician who refuses to respond to ED calls/texts or refuses to come on site as requested by the ED provider will be referred to the Physician Quality Leadership committee in contemplation of remediation or referral to the Peer Review Committee for disciplinary action.

-A resident physician or advanced practice clinician acting on the behalf of the attending physician may satisfy this obligation under the direction of the on-call physician.
-The on-call physician will be available to assist the resident, be responsible for all resident patient care activities, and must countersign resident physician notes.
+A resident physician or advanced practice clinician acting on the behalf of the attending physician may satisfy this obligation under the direction of the on-call physician, unless attending physician presence is demanded by the ED attending physician.
+However, the on-call physician must be immediately available to assist the resident, be responsible for all resident patient care activities, and must countersign resident physician notes.